 This is close to my heart

 If you are experiencing bullying, don’t suffer alone.
 Take action today.
 Speak to those people close to you.
 Call on experts, which could be legal, emotional or health-related, for example.
 Get a plan in place and take the next step.

 If you are observing bullying, it’s time to step into the ANTI-BULLYING space and call it out.
 Make it a team effort if you need to.
 I know it’s scary.

 My work in this space is about helping people recover from the confidence-bashing they have taken and all the implications of that.
 I’m privileged and proud to help people get back on their path to thriving in an environment where they are appreciated and encouraged to flourish.
-If you want to chat about support for you, or about providing support to someone in your workplace, just book a call here.

 Image credit: John Hain from Pixabay